 It was more suitable for me to intern during the academic year, regarding which the firm was highly accommodating.
 Although I was the only intern in the office at that time, the experience was not at all intimidating.
 I truly enjoyed the internship, and thus the decision to pursue my career with Mason Hayes & Curran was an easy choice."

-Nikki Evans, Business and Law (BBLS) at University College Dublin
+Nikki Evans, Associate and former Trainee, Business and Law (BBLS) at University College Dublin

 "The quality of the internship programme and the opportunity to be offered a traineeship in one of the top 5 leading commercial law firms in Ireland was at the forefront of my decision to apply to Mason Hayes & Curran.
 The internship programme here stood out to me as promoting a ‘hands on’ approach.